-- On each computer where you want your settings to be applied, in the Settings/Preferences dialog, expand the node and choose Settings Repository, specify the URL of the repository you've created, and click Overwrite Local.
+- On each computer where you want your settings to be applied, in the Settings/Preferences dialog (Ctrl+Alt+S), expand the Tools node and choose Settings Repository.
+Specify the URL of the repository you've created, and click Overwrite Local.

 You can click Merge if you want the repository to keep a combination of the remote settings and your local settings.
 If any conflicts are detected, a dialog will be displayed where you can resolve these conflicts.